netxms/netxms-doc/admin/log-monitoring.rst

    * - Name
      - Description
    * - LogWatch.ParserList
      - List of parser names.
-If no name is defined than parser file name will be used.
+If no name is defined then parser file name will be used.